-When the push button is released the output relay corresponds to that push button will open (refer to page 35 on how to set to this function).
-This type of contact is usually applied to external application such as horns or buzzers.
+When the push button is released the output relay that corresponds to that push button will open (refer to page 32 on how to set to this function).
+This type of contact is usually applied to external applications such as horns or buzzers.